JordanMartinez/purescript-to-haskell/02-Syntax/07-Lazy-by-Default.md

 main :: Effect Unit
 main =
   let
-    -- First it builds up a ton of closures lazyInt = \_ -> 4
+    -- First it builds up a ton of thunks/closures lazyInt = \_ -> 4
     lazyString = \_ -> "no"